Chris Christie: 'Outrageous claim' that Trump cannot obstruct justice

 "It's an outrageous claim, it's wrong," the former Republican governor said on ABC News' "This Week."

-Christie, who was a former federal prosecutor before becoming governor, added that Trump's' legal team "was trying to make a broad argument."
+Christie, who was a former federal prosecutor before becoming governor, added that Trump's legal team "was trying to make a broad argument."

 The argument from the President's lawyers, Jay Sekulow and then-Trump attorney John Dowd, came in a confidential January letter to special counsel Robert Mueller, who is investigating Russian meddling in the 2016 election, including a related question of whether Trump has obstructed justice with regard to that probe.